Do you have the time?

 Time: 1 minute

 One of the skills Toastmasters practice is expressing a thought within a specific time.
 As timer you are responsible for monitoring time for each meeting segment and each speaker.
 You’ll also operate the timing signal, indicating to each speaker how long he or she has been talking.
 Serving as timer is an excellent opportunity to practice giving instructions and time management – something we do every day.

 Here’s how to succeed as timer:

-After the meeting, return the stopwatch and timing signal device.
-Give the completed Timer’s report to the President so he or she can record it in the minutes.
+After the meeting, give the completed Timer’s report to the President so he or she can record it in the minutes.

 Take on this role and the new habits formed will serve you well in your private life and your career.
 People appreciate a speaker, friend or employee who is mindful of time frames and deadlines.

 You could upload to your mobile device Toastmasters software for showing signals: